 Many signs, moreover, which plainly stand in opposition to each other, appear to have had on both sides a significant origin.
-This seems to hold good with the signs used by the deaf and dumb for light and darkness, for strength and weakness, étc.
-In a future chapter I shall endeavour to show that the opposite gestures of affirmation and negation, namely, vertically nolding and laterally shaking the head, have both probably had a natural beginning.
-The waving of the hand from right to left, which is used as a negative by some savages, may have been invented in imitation of shaking the head i na straight line from the face, which is used in affirmation, has arisen through antithesis or in southful.
+This seems to hold good with the signs used by the deaf and dumb for light and darkness, for strength and weakness, &c.
+In a future chapter I shall endeavour to show that the opposite gestures of affirmation and negation, namely, vertically nodding and laterally shaking the head, have both probably had a natural beginning.
+The waving of the hand from right to left, which is used as a negative by some savages, may have been invented in imitation of shaking the head; but whether the opposite movement of waving the hand in a straight line from the face, which is used in affirmation, has arisen through antithesis or in some quite distinct manner, is doubtful.

 If we now turn to the gestures which are innate or common to all the individuals of the same species, and which come under the present head of antithesis, it is extremely doubtful, whether any of them were at first deliberately invented and consciously performed.
-With manking the best instance of a gesture standing
+With mankind the best instance of a gesture standing in direct

-3 See on this subject Dr. W. R. Soul's intersting work, "The Deaf and Dunh," 2nd edit, 1870, p.
-12. He says, "This contracting of " natural gustances into much shortce gestures than the natural expec-" sion requires, is very common amongst the deaf and dunk.
-This " contracted greatures is frequently to solutioned as nearly to lose all " similance of the natural one, but to the deaf and dunk be use it, " is still has the force of the original expression,"
+&lt;sup>3 See on this subject Dr. W. R. Scott's interesting work, 'The Deaf and Dumb,' 2nd edit.
+1870, p.
+12. He says, "This contracting of natural gestures into much shorter gestures than the natural expression requires, is very common amongst the deaf and dumb.
+This contracted gesture is frequently so shortened as nearly to lose all semblance of the natural one, but to the deaf and dumb who use it, it still has the force of the original expression."